Hulk Smash

 The other observation, which was not a deal breaker as they eventually delivered, was we got a little too much Prince Agam and not enough He-man, This falls along the de-powered super-hero trope from the first Thor movie where if the writers dont know how to write a powerful character they think by making him more human that will make him more relateable and I think that misses the point, as it's the god-like power gives us a vision of our higher selves to aspire to.

 Too many generic minions could have been replaced with actual characters from the series/toyline.
 There was supposed to be a Mer-Man in the background at the end, but he is a major charater who deserved screen time, along with Man-E-Faces, Zodak, Stratos, Two-Bad, or Webstor.
 The post-credit appearance of a certain character made much of this forgivable, and the fact that Snake Mountain was in the movie was also cool.
 All this coming from someone wh os is not all that invested in this mythos, but carries over a nostalgic appreciation for it, so super fans that do not hold the microscope too close and are just looking for fun should be rewarded.
-I went with younger people who had no real clue who He-Man was other than being aware of the emes and they had fun.
+I went with younger people who had no real clue who He-Man was, other than being aware of the memes, and they had fun.

 Thursday, March 19, 2026